HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 To validate a collaborative filtering algorithm we can use the framework introduced by [\[15\]](#ref-15).

-> The analysis should be done on the topK destinations in HouseTrip reporting the variance and the average of the property-variations.
+> The analysis should be done on the topK destinations in HouseTrip reporting the coverage and the similarity heuristic.

+To be done.

 ### Conclusions